wso2/docs-is/en/includes/guides/authentication/oidc/private-key-jwt-client-auth.md

 3. Authorization server extracts the signature using the public key and authenticates the client.
 4. The access token is granted if the client is successfully authenticated.

-Let’s look at how this works for different grant types.
+Let's look at how this works for different grant types.

 ### Authorization code flow